matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 Not trusting forward metadata does not necessarily mean it must be completely ignored.
 For example, clients could render the event as a forward, but include a notice saying it's unverified.

+When receiving forwarded encrypted events, clients should treat the message like they treat forwarded keys, i.e. not confirmed to originate from the user.

+Clients may discourage users from forwarding encrypted messages to unencrypted rooms, as that would leak the message content to the servers.

 ## Potential issues
 * This is not as simple as MSC2723 and requires server support.